35percent/11tystarter/src/posts/elephant-traders-evicted-from-relocation-space.md

 No-one can say for certain that all the traders would have prospered if their request had been met , but given that they had already a track-record of trading in the area before they were relocated, they would at least have had a fighting-chance of success.

-The Arcade is one of three relocation sites that were secured by local community and campaigners in the battle against the shopping centres demolition \[LINK].
-A second site, Elephant Square, has had its lease extended \[LINK], but has also been subject to[ similar trader' complaints](https://www.mylondon.news/news/south-london-news/old-elephant-castle-traders-complain-25107268) as Elephant Arcade.
+The Arcade is one of three relocation sites that were secured by the local community and the UptheElephant campaign in the [battle against the shopping centre demolition](https://www.35percent.org/posts/2021-11-20-elephant-traders-without-new-premises-one-year-after-shopping-centre-closes/).
+A second site, Elephant Square, has [had its lease extended](https://southwarknews.co.uk/area/elephant-and-castle/exclusive-castle-square-traders-leases-extended-as-town-centre-development-moves-forward/), but has also been subject to[ similar trader' complaints](https://www.mylondon.news/news/south-london-news/old-elephant-castle-traders-complain-25107268) as Elephant Arcade and [has also seen traders evicted](https://southwarknews.co.uk/area/elephant-and-castle/exclusive-castle-square-traders-say-business-is-dead-as-four-are-evicted/).

 Southwark Council and the Square's landlords (NB not Meanwhile Space) should now take note and work with the Elephant Square traders, to give their businesses the support they need to thrive.

 [](https://southwarknews.co.uk/area/elephant-and-castle/traders-evicted-from-elephant-and-castle-shopping-arcade-as-private-landlord-hands-back-control-of-struggling-retail-space-to-southwark-council/)[^1] The current policy, which came into effect in 2022, after the Elephant trader relocation can be found in the [Southwark Plan 2022](https://services.southwark.gov.uk/assets/attach/94325/Southwark-Plan-2022.pdf), policy P33.